robotframework/QuickStartGuide/QuickStart.rst

 -----------

 Collections of test cases are called test suites in Robot Framework.
 Every input file which contains test cases forms a test suite.
-When `running this demo`_, you see test suite `QuickStart` in the console output.
+When `executing this guide`_, you see test suite `QuickStart` in the console output.
 This name is got from the file name and it is also visible in the report and log.

 It is possible to organize test cases hierarchically by placing test case